prody/ProDy/doc/reference/usage/selection-operations.rst

 >>> writePDB('1p38_water_protein.pdb', water_protein)
 '1p38_water_protein.pdb'

-In the resulting file, the :term:`water` atoms will precedes the :term:`protein` atoms.
+In the resulting file, the water atoms will precedes the protein atoms.

 Membership